DedeHai/ESP8266-Netzfrequenzmessung/README.md

 # ESP8266-Netzfrequenzmessung
-Measure frequency deviation from Powergrid using an ESP8266
+Measure 50Hz power grid frequency deviation using an ESP8266.

 For discussions about this visit forum.netzsin.us